Depression

 - Premenstrual Dysphoric Disorder: Also known as PMDD, this form of depression is an extension of PMS.
 Its occurrence is linked to a woman’s menstrual cycle and usually involves the onset of depressive symptoms about seven to 10 days before the start of a menstrual period.

-- Substance-Induced Depressive Disorder: Here, depressive symptoms are connected to the individual’s use of alcohol or other substances.
+- Substance-Induced Depressive Disorder: Here, depressive symptoms are connected to the patient's substance use disorder or abuse of alcohol or other substances.

-- Depressive Disorder Due to Another Medical Condition: Certain medical conditions can cause depressive symptoms.
-In this form of depression, the medical condition physiologically affects the individual’s brain chemistry to cause the symptoms; it is not a psychological response to being sick.
+- Depressive Disorder due to Another Medical Condition: Certain medical conditions can cause depressive symptoms.
+In this type, the medical condition physiologically affects the individual's brain chemistry to cause the symptoms; it is not a psychological response to being sick.

 If you’re experiencing symptoms of depression, you might consider the following courses of action:

-- Therapy: Find a therapist who can help you gain insight into your condition and use proven techniques to improve your symptoms and mood.
-(See more tips below on selecting a therapist.)
+- Therapy: Find a therapist or mental health care provider who can help you gain insight into your condition and use proven techniques to improve your symptoms and mood.
+(See more tips below on selecting a therapist and treatment type.)

-- Check-ups: Because depression can be caused by medical conditions, it’s important to stay up-to-date with your medical appointments.
-Scheduling a check-up with your primary care doctor can help you rule out physical conditions that may contribute to your symptoms.
+- Check-ups: Because depression can be caused by medical illness, it's important to stay up to date with your medical appointments and keep your physical health.
+Scheduling a check-up with your primary care doctor can help you rule out physical conditions that may contribute to your symptoms or get medical treatment for an underlying cause.

-- Medication: Many individuals struggling with depression find that medication helps reduce their symptoms.
-Though most medications come with side effects, a psychiatric professional can help you manage these side effects and find the most effective treatment.
+- Antidepressant Medications: Many depressed patients find that medication helps reduce their symptoms.
+Though most prescription medications come with side effects, a medical professional can help you manage these side effects and find the most effective depression treatment.

-- Hotlines: If you’re having thoughts of suicide or need immediate support, you can always call the National Suicide Prevention Hotline at at 1-800-273-8255.
-The Substance Abuse and Mental Health Services Administration hotline at 1-800-622-4357 can also help you locate resource and treatment options.
+- Hotlines: If you're having thoughts of suicide or need immediate support, you can always call the National Suicide Prevention Hotline at 1-800-273-8255.
+The Substance Abuse and Mental Health Services Administration hotline at 1-800-622-4357 can also help you find resources and treatment options.

-Additionally, studies have revealed the benefits of getting enough sleep, performing routine exercise, and maintaining a well-balanced diet in managing depression.
+Also, studies of people with depression have revealed the benefits of getting enough sleep, maintaining physical activity and performing routine exercise, and eating a well-balanced healthy diet in managing positive mental health.

 What to look for in a therapist for depression